the-rectifier/volatility3/doc/source/volshell.rst

     (primary) >>>

-Volshell itself in essentially a plugin, but an interactive one.
+Volshell itself is essentially a plugin, but an interactive one.
 As such, most values are accessed through `self` although there is also a `context` object whenever a context must be provided.

 The prompt for the tool will indicate the name of the current layer (which can be accessed as `self.current_layer`